Hong Kong police fend off airport protest but tear gas fired again in Kowloon | Devdiscourse

-Hong Kong police prevented anti-government protesters from blocking access to the airport on Saturday but fired tear gas for a second night running in the Chinese-ruled city's densely populated district of Mong Kok in the 14th week of unrest.
+Hong Kong police prevented anti-government protesters from blocking access to the airport on Saturday but fired tear gas for a second night running in the densely populated district of Mong Kok.

 Police checked for tickets and passports to allow only airline passengers through to the airport to avoid the chaos of last weekend, when activists blocked approach roads, threw debris on to train tracks and trashed the MTR subway station in the nearby new town of Tung Chung.
 Protesters also occupied the arrivals hall last month, halting and delaying flights, amid a series of clashes with police.